xraypy/xraylarch/doc/tutorial/plotting.rst

    standard X11 color names ("cadetblue3", "darkgreen", etc), or an RGB hex color string of the form "#RRGGBB".

-   5. Valid *style* arguments are 'solid', 'dashed', 'dotted', or 'dash-dot', with 'solid' as the default.
+   5. Valid *style* arguments are 'solid', 'dashed', 'dotted', or 'dash-dot' , with 'solid' as the default.

    6. Valid *marker* arguments are '+', 'o', 'x', '^', 'v', '>', '<', '|', '_',